-Health is a required freshman course.
-The following topics will be studied during the semester:

-1. Mental/Emotional Health 6.
-Environmental Health
+- Health is a required freshman course.
+The following topics will be studied during the semester: 1.
+Mental/Emotional Health

-2. Nutrition 7.
-Family & Peer Relationships
+- 2. Nutrition

-3. Physical Fitness 8.
-Personal Care & Injury Prevention
+- 3. Physical Fitness

+- 4. Infectious Disease/STDs

+- 5. Chronic Disease & Disability

-4. Infectious Disease/STDs 9.
-Public Health & the Health Care System requirement under the following conditions: During High School, a student who participates in interscholastic athletics, marching band, or cheerleading for at least two (2) full seasons is exempt from Physical Education.
+Physical Education Credit: A student is exempt from taking Physical Education as a graduation requirement under the following conditions: During High School, a student who participates in interscholastic athletics, marching band, or cheerleading for at least two (2) full seasons is exempt from Physical Education.
 A Physical Education waiver will be given and no high school credit